yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/deep_learning/optimizer.md

 ## Adam (Adaptive Moment Estimation)

 Adam makes use of the average of the first and second moments of the gradients.

-The parameters of $\beta_1$ and $\beta_2$ are used to control the decay rates of these moving averages.
+The parameters of $\beta_1 \ge 0.9$ and $\beta_2 \ge 0.99$ are used to control the decay rates of these moving averages.

 The first and second order momentum at the $n$-th iteration: